2005 New York City mayoral election: Campaign

-Issues in the 2005 mayoral race included education, taxes, crime, transportation, public housing, homeland security funding and the city budget.
-One prominent issue throughout 2005 was New York's bid for the 2012 Olympic Games as New York City was one of the finalists to serve as host city.
+Issues in the 2005 mayoral race included education, taxes, crime, transportation, public housing, homeland security funding, and the city budget.
+One prominent issue throughout 2005 was New York's bid for the 2012 Olympic Games, as New York City was one of the finalists to serve as host city.
 On June 6, the planned West Side Stadium was defeated by the Public Authorities Control Board when Assembly Speaker Sheldon Silver and State Senate Majority Leader Joseph Bruno refused to vote for it.
-As a result, the new Mets ballpark, later Citi Field, had been supported by Mayor Bloomberg as the centerpiece of the revised bid.
-On July 6, the IOC awarded London with the 2012 Summer Olympics.
+As a result, Bloomberg had supported the new Mets ballpark, later Citi Field, as the centerpiece of the revised bid.
+On July 6, the IOC awarded London the 2012 Summer Olympics.

 On October 23, Ferrer proposed Home Owner Property Exemption, or HOPE, a tax break for homeowners with a home property value of less than $100,000.

-On October 6, a mayoral debate was held at the Apollo Theater from 7:00 p.m. to 8:30 p.m. with Fernando Ferrer and Tom Ognibene; Mayor Michael Bloomberg was absent.
-The last day for voter registration for the general election was October 14, 2005.
-The first mayoral debate between Fernando Ferrer and Mike Bloomberg was held on October 30 and broadcast on WABC.
-Ferrer and Bloomberg debated each other again on November 1 at a debate sponsored by WNBC and the New York City Campaign Finance Board.
+On October 6, a mayoral debate was held at the Apollo Theater with Ferrer and Ognibene; Bloomberg was absent.
+The last day for voter registration for the general election was October 14.
+The first mayoral debate between Ferrer and Bloomberg was on October 30, and broadcast on WABC.
+They debated each other again on November 1, at a debate sponsored by WNBC and the New York City Campaign Finance Board.

-The general election was held on Tuesday, November 8.
-Members of the New York City Council as well as the offices of borough president, city comptroller, public advocate and district attorney were also up for election.
-At 10:30 p.m. on November 8, Fernando Ferrer conceded the election to Michael Bloomberg in a speech at the Waldorf-Astoria hotel.
+The general election was held on November 8.
+Members of the New York City Council, as well as the offices of borough president, city comptroller, public advocate, and district attorney, were also up for election.
+At 10:30 p.m. on November 8, Ferrer conceded to Bloomberg in a speech at the Waldorf-Astoria hotel.
 Bloomberg was sworn in for a second term on January 1, 2006.

 Endorsements

-Bloomberg was endorsed by former mayors Rudy Giuliani and Ed Koch, Jeanine Pirro, Herman Badillo, former congressman Reverend Floyd Flake, Reverend Calvin Butts, and many prominent local Democrats who chose to cross party lines.
+Bloomberg was endorsed by former mayors Rudy Giuliani and Ed Koch, Jeanine Pirro, Herman Badillo, former congressman Floyd Flake, Reverend Calvin Butts, and many prominent local Democrats.

-On October 23, Bloomberg was endorsed by both Newsday and The New York Times for the general election.
-The Times wrote Bloomberg could be "one of the greatest mayors in New York history"; however, the Times editorial board criticized "his 'obscene' unlimited spending on his political campaigns" creating an "uneven playing field".
+On October 23, Bloomberg was endorsed by both Newsday and The New York Times in the general election.
+The Times wrote that Bloomberg could be "one of the greatest mayors in New York history" but criticized "his 'obscene' unlimited spending on his political campaigns", creating an "uneven playing field".

-After winning the Democratic nomination, Ferrer was endorsed by Senators Charles Schumer and Hillary Clinton on September 16.
-On September 19, Ferrer received the endorsement of SEIU Local 1199.
+After winning the Democratic nomination, Ferrer was endorsed by Senators Chuck Schumer and Hillary Clinton on September 16.
+On September 19, he was endorsed by SEIU Local 1199.
 He was endorsed by former mayor David Dinkins on September 23.
-Ferrer was endorsed by the Working Families Party on September 27, but did not appear on the Working Families Party line on Election Day.
+Ferrer was endorsed by the Working Families Party on September 27, but failed to receive enough votes from the party's coordinating council to be nominated for the Working Families Party's ballot line.
 Andrew Cuomo endorsed Ferrer on September 29.
 On October 20, Ferrer campaigned with Bill Clinton on Charlotte Street in the South Bronx.